How to Comfort a Crying Baby

 It's important to keep the volume low.
 Constant loud noises can damage your baby's

 Get moving.
-A spin in the car, motion swings, or dancing can also soothe a fussy baby.
+A quick car ride, swinging the baby gently in your arms, or dancing can also soothe

 Drape your baby.
-Draping your baby along your forearm with his or her head in the crook of your elbow
+Drape your baby along your forearm with his or her head in the crook of your elbow.

 Shushing noises.
 You can also try making a shushing noise in the baby’s ear.
 This copies the sounds